TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 34/Job 34.11.md

 ---

-For the work of a man will he render unto him, And cause every man to find according to his ways.
+For the work of a man he will render to him, and cause every man to find according to his ways.